Wildfire Solutions Coalition

 No Californian has been spared from the impacts of catastrophic wildfires.
 Wildfires destroy our homes and communities, spread toxic smoke, and increase our cost of living.
 We don’t have to live from crisis to crisis—fire is a natural part of California ecosystems, and we have the solutions to live with and manage fire effectively.
-By fully funding and implementing California’s wildfire resilience strategy, we can protect the health of our landscapes and communities.

 In crisis mode, responding to wildfire costs the state billions of dollars every year.